Norfolk Railway: Eastern Counties Railway to Brandon

 The Eastern Counties Railway had been authorised on 4 July 1836 to construct a railway from London to Great Yarmouth by way of Ipswich and Norwich.
 At the time of authorisation this was a huge scheme: 126 miles of railway at a cost of £1.6 million, and it turned out that the project was considerably underestimated.
 The ECR only reached Colchester, and ran out of money, and for the time being the project finished there.

 The Northern and Eastern Railway had built a line from London to Bishop's Stortford, using the ECR London terminus.
 It had originally intended to build a line from London to York by way of Cambridge, but that too proved to be unachievable, and its authorised route was cut back to reaching from London to Newport, Essex.
 The ECR worked the trains on the N&ER, which was also seriously short of money.
 On 1 January 1844 the Eastern Counties Railway secured a 999-year lease of the N&ER.
 The N&ER had only reached Bishop's Stortford, but at the time of the lease it was in the course of constructing on to its authorised northern extremity at Newport, a distance of about 9 miles.

 When the Norwich and Brandon Railway was being promoted, the ECR saw that a continuation from Newport to Brandon would not only include the important regional centre of Cambridge, but give it a through route to Norwich via Ely.
-This was a more attractive proposition than trying to revive the Colchester to Norwich route, so the ECR went to Parliament for the necessary powers to build to Brandon, to meet the Norwich and Brandon Railway there; it got the Royal Assent for the project on 4 July 1844.
+This was a more attractive proposition than trying to revive the Colchester to Norwich route, so the ECR went to Parliament for the necessary powers to build to Brandon, to meet the Norwich and Brandon Railway there; the Eastern Counties Railway Company (Ely, Brandon and Peterborough Extension) Act 1844 (7 & 8 Vict. c. lxii) authorising the project was given royal assent on 4 July 1844.